bitprj/devrel/AStarPathfinding/blog.md

 ```

-Run **main_loop.py** and let’s see what we get now,
+Run **main_loop.py** and let’s see what we get now:

 ![img](https://lh3.googleusercontent.com/-3oIR-fj933E_fr9mndTnJ0ZQ3mJ9pEj7FSsu7pNZb2YlgB-2VAbB8N_fe_Q0vSw5ZHK6tmHP_Dq9otqL0HbCxatmV21jHJDoUoxJTM9ATRjave2jhP09J_DvBtySO09CcsCIBw)

 Looks good, just what we wanted!
 This information confirms what we already know.
 A* has knowledge of where the target is and attempts to rush towards it.
 At the beginning it got stuck at the wall below the seeker before realizing it needs to make a lot of eastward moves first.
-Once it has gone east far every decision puts it one step closer to the goal and makes a direct line to it.
+Once it has gone far east, every decision puts it one step closer to the goal and makes a direct line to it.

-Different pathfinding algorithms will still give you the optimal path but which and how many nodes were labelled interesting and inspected with change between algorithms.
-Colored those in will give an intuitive idea of how the algorithm performs.
+Different pathfinding algorithms will still give you the optimal path but which and how many nodes were labelled interesting and inspected will change between algorithms.
+Coloring those in will give an intuitive idea of how the algorithm performs.

-We only obtain the final picture here though, let’s try to see the decisions step by step.
+We only obtain the final picture here though, so let’s try to see the decisions step by step.
 We’ll also show the decisions only when we are ready.

 This will only require a few changes in **main_loop.py**.
 We can move the code that sets the colors of A*’s pathing into the main game loop.
 The game loop runs a hundred times per second so instead of coloring all the squares at once before we begin pygame, we can change the color of one square each time the main game loop executes.

-First, we’ll remove these two lines of code
+First, we’ll remove these two lines of code:

 ```